tliu526/ireg_CA/journal/Journal.md

 When considering neighborhoods with shared vertices as in Hill et al., we see remarkably similar behavior on both graphs as shown in the Hill paper, with a right skewed Lifetime to Stability graph and little correlation between lifetime and ash density.

 ##1/15/2016
 Today, implemented a vertex stencil.
 A rough approximation of Moore neighborhood (disregarding orientation) would be determining a cell's neighborhood by shared edges.
 Thus, an equivalent approximation of the von Neumann neighborhood would be determining a cell's neighborhood by shared vertices.
-Ran extensive Ash Life Also fixed bugs in GridGenerator and RuleTable.
+Ran extensive Ash Life tests with the new stencils.
+Also fixed bugs in GridGenerator and RuleTable.

 A "bat" oscillator in Kite-Dart Penrose Life with a vertex stencil: